antronerds/r2-tutorials/docs/Correlating_Genes.md

     explore the specifics of the correlation in a separate graph; try and click the APEX1 gene in the left column.
-3. In the left upper corner the filter icon is located , this links directly to the ‘adjustable settings panel ‘ where you adapt the filtering conditions .
+3. In the left upper corner the filter icon is located , this links directly to the â€˜adjustable settings panel â€˜ where you adapt the filtering conditions .
 The filter button is accessible in many analysis modules of R2.